 When you grow ingredients yourself […] you gain a real connection to what you are cultivating. […] As a chef with a kitchen garden, you’re not shopping for ingredients; it’s more like you are translating the garden.

-The photography is also enchanting, and it transports you to gardens in Spain, France, Denmark, Australia, Mexico, Russia and Brazil to name but a few.
+The photography is also enchanting.
+It transports you to gardens in Spain, France, Denmark, Australia, Mexico, Russia and Brazil to name but a few.

 While I won’t be rushing into the garden to forage for nasturtium and locust flowers, this is a book that I think horticulturalists and foodies alike will enjoy.